 With over 100 million subscribers, Netflix is an online film powerhouse.
 Almost every single producer, screenwriter, and filmmaker dream about getting their film or TV show on Netflix.

 As a screenwriter myself I’m one of these dreamers.
 So I scowled the internet to find the answer.
-If you want to get the attention of Netflix you have to find someone that has a relationship with them.

 How to find the people who work with Netflix?